relessawy/pam-kafka-workshop/start-event.md

 1. To allow this process definition to be started with events, the first step is to change the start event to a *start message event*:
   ![]({% image_path bc-convert-start-event.png %}){:width="400px"}

-4. Whenever a customer make a new request (independently of the channel used) an event should be published on the `new-requests` Kafka `topic`.
+4. Whenever a customer make a new request (independently of the channel used) an event should be published on the `incoming-requests` Kafka `topic`.
 With that, a new process instance should be started whenever a new event is published in this topic.
 Let's configure the *start message event*:
   ![]({% image_path bc-start-message-config.png %}){:width="400px"}

   **Important:** we need to receive the data that is the event data.
 The KIE Server provides automatic marshalling to help us mapping the input directly to a _Data Object_ (a POJO).
 This project has an object named `LimitRaiseRequest.java` which we will use to receive the incoming data.